 Eligibility

-An employee is eligible to use accrued vacation leave after the completion of six months of state service.

-Seasonal employees accumulate state service credit toward the six-month requirement from prior seasons worked, provided there is not a break of more than two seasons.

-An employee may ask to use accrued vacation leave hours on or after the first of the month following the month in which the hours were earned.
+An employee is eligible to use accrued vacation leave hours on or after the first of the month following the month in which the hours were earned.
 Exceptions appear in State HR Policy 60.000.20 (Alternative Leave Provisions).

 An employee who works an academic year may take vacation leave during the academic year.
 The employee will receive one year of credit toward the vacation accrual rate for each completed academic year.
 Vacation leave will not accrue during time off between academic years.

 Leave Request

-An employee may use accrued vacation leave with prior approval from the employee’s designated supervisor.
+An employee may use accrued vacation leave with prior approval from the employee’s supervisor.

-An employee is eligible to use accrued vacation leave hours for absences that qualify under the Family and Medical Leave Acts.
-State HR Policy 60.000.15 (Family and Medical Leave) describes the procedure an employee must use to notify the agency that they wish to use vacation leave for this purpose.
+An employee is eligible to use accrued vacation leave hours for absences that qualify under State HR Policy 60.000.15 (Family and Medical Leave)

 Cancellation of Leave